 With SAML authentication enabled:

-- The Controller redirects you to the external SAML IDP.
+The Controller Tenant redirects you to the external SAML IdP.

-- The IDP redirects and logs you into the Controller.
+The IdP redirects and logs you into the Controller Tenant.

-To log in to the Controller UI, users require access to both the Controller and the identity provider service through the network from their computer.
-You can configure the Controller to assign roles to authenticated users based on group attributes in their SAML responses.
-See Map SAML-Authenticated Users to AppDynamics Roles to learn about mapping SAML attribute to roles.
+To log in to the Controller Tenant UI, users require access to both the Controller Tenant and the identity provider service through the network from their computer.
+You can configure the Controller Tenant to assign roles to authenticated users based on group attributes in their SAML responses.
+See Map SAML-Authenticated Users to AppDynamics Roles.

 Who Can Configure SAML

-Only users assigned to the AppDynamics role Account Owner can configure SAML authentication in the Controller and assign other users to the Account Owner role.
-Roles govern user privileges in the Controller UI.
-For more information on roles, see Roles and Permissions.
+Only users assigned to the AppDynamics role Account Owner can configure SAML authentication in the Controller Tenant and assign other users to the Account Owner role.
+Roles govern user privileges in the Controller Tenant UI.
+See Create and Manage Custom Roles.